ErrojuVishal/elastic-soc-lab/README.md

 # Elastic SIEM + EDR SOC Lab

-## Project Highlights

-- Built a **single-node SOC lab** using the Elastic Stack (Elasticsearch, Kibana, Elastic Agent).
-- Collected and analyzed **endpoint telemetry using Elastic Defend**.
-- Performed **threat hunting using KQL queries** and created a custom detection rule for network scanning activity.
-- Simulated attacker behavior using **nmap reconnaissance and privilege escalation commands**.
-- Investigated alerts and endpoint activity through **Kibana Discover and Security dashboards**.

 ## Overview

 This project demonstrates a **single-node Security Operations Center (SOC) lab** built using the Elastic Stack.